Svalbard Ski & Sail

 All of our trips are priced in Canadian Dollars.
 The approximate exchange rate is given for your convenience on each trip information page.

-Foreign clients: You will have various options of payment by credit card or bank transfer and the exact rates you will be charged in your local currency will be listed.
+Foreign clients (and Canadian clients paying with a credit card): You will receive your invoice via Flywire, our online payment and foreign exchange service, after we review your booking application.
+You will be given various options of payment by credit card or bank transfer.
+For foreign clients, the exact rates you will be charged will be listed in the currency of the country you indicate to Flywire.
 These rates are competitive and offer good value compared with other options like bank transfers.
 There is no additional fee for credit card payments as this is wrapped into the rate offered (hence the higher cost of credit card payments).

 Booking Conditions Fine Print